-Words Mean Things: 'Intersectionality'
+Words Mean Things: ‘Intersectionality’

 But with its entry into the mainstream media ecosystem, intersectionality became a catch-all word that many in positions of power deployed for themselves — arguably, at the expense of using it to describe systems.
 Savarna women in the Global North describing their experiences as brown women are a case in point — and speak to Yengde’s critique of the term being used to disguise caste power.

-And herein lies the problem: when intersectionality is used to assert an individual’s own identity, it inevitably focuses only on oppression.
+And herein lies the problem: when intersectionality is used to assert an individual’s own identity, it inevitably focuses only on identity-based oppression, rather than privileges that also shape lived experience.
 When this happens, identity is seen as a mosaic of different marginalizations — caste, gender, able-bodied-ness, sexuality are all seen as categories that add on to one another, rather than all intersecting in complex ways that make each lived experience unique.
 As a result, intersectionality in the mainstream, often leads to tokenism — wherein a handful of Black trans women, for instance, are treated as representative of the Black trans experience overall, and are called upon to speak for it in media and political spaces.
 This is in lieu of actually recognizing the systems that disproportionately harm Black trans women’s material lives.

 Related on The Swaddle: